Ioannis Kolettis: Early life

-Kolettis was an Aromanian, with a strong Greek ethnic identity.
+Kolettis was a hellenized Aromanian, with a strong sense of Greek identity.
 He was born in Syrrako, Epirus and played a leading role in the political life of the Greek state in the 1830s and 1840s.
 Kolettis studied medicine in Pisa, Italy and was influenced by the Carbonari movement and started planning his return to Epirus in order to participate in Greece's independence struggles.

-In 1813, he settled at Ioannina, where he served as a doctor and after gaining standing he was recruited as the personal doctor of Ali Pasa's son, Muqtar Pasa.
+In 1813, he settled at Ioannina, where he served as a doctor and after gaining standing he was recruited as the personal doctor of Ali Pasha's son, Muhtar Pasha.
 He remained in Ioannina till March 1821, when he entered Filiki Eteria and left for Syrrako, together with chieftain Raggos, in order to spread the revolution into Central Greece (Rumeli), but his efforts quickly failed because of the rapid reaction of the Ottoman army.
 Kolettis was the leader of the pro-French party and based his power on his relations with the leaders of Central Greece but also on his ability to eliminate his adversaries by acting behind the scenes.